 top of page

-I am currently a postdoctoral fellow jointly at the Harvard Data Science Initiative and the Center for the Environment.
+I currently work as assistant professor in Food and Resource Economics at the University of British Columbia.
+Before starting at UBC, I was a postdoctoral fellow at Harvard with the Data Science Initiative and the Center for the Environment.
 I received my PhD in Agriculture and Resource Economics from UC Berkeley in 2019.

-I develop and apply new methods to empirically estimate anthropogenic impacts on climate and, in turn, on global socio-environmental systems.
-I'm particularly fascinated by how light, water and temperature jointly determine crop growth and how high resolution imagery can be used to measure socio-environmental conditions.
+My group develops and applies new methods to empirically estimate anthropogenic impacts on climate and, in turn, on global socio-environmental systems.
+I'm particularly fascinated by how light, water, and temperature jointly determine crop growth and how high resolution imagery can be used to measure socio-environmental conditions.
+My research uses tools from economics, agronomy, climate science, remote sensing, and machine learning to help answer policy-relevant questions.

 bottom of page